tr-igem/esmuflily/docs/internals.md

     A single CP means consecutive code points CP + index.
     The order of the symbols depends on TYPE.

-*   SYM:
+*   SYMBOL:

+        CP
+        LIST

     Data to draw a musical symbol.
+LIST can be any data.
-    The structure depends on TYPE, usually CP or EXTEXT.
+    The actual structure depends on TYPE.

 *   EXTEXT (integer, string, list):